vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-vsphere.md

      * The root vCenter Server object
      * The Datacenter and all of the Host and Cluster folders, from the Datacenter object down to the cluster that manages the Tanzu Community Edition deployment
      * Target hosts and clusters
-     * Target resource pools, with propagate to children enabled
+     * Target resource pools, with propagate to children selected
    * VMs and Templates
      * The deployed Tanzu Community Edition base image templates
-     * Target VM and Template folders, with propagate to children enabled
+     * Target VM and Template folders, with propagate to children selected
      * Storage
      * Datastores and all storage folders, from the Datacenter object down to the datastores that will be used for Tanzu Community Edition deployments
    * Networking